gkaucha/gkaucha.github.io/docs/Programming/basics-of-programming.md

 # What is programming?

 A program is just a series of instructions written in a specific language.
 To instruct a computer to do something, the instructions must be written in machine language which consists of raw bit and bytes, and it differs from architecture to architecture.
-    smoothScroll: true,
+To overcome this complication, a translation is required.

-To overcome this complication, a translation is required. **Assembler** is one form of translator.
+ **Assembler** is one form of translator.
 It tranforms assembly language (less cryptic than machine language as it uses names for instructions and variables and not just number) into machine-readable code.
 However, it is not intuitive and still architecture sepecific.

 **Compiler** is other form of translator.
 It converts high level language (more easy to understand language, architecture independent) into many different types of machine languages for different processor architectures.
 C, C++, Fortran are some examples.
 There still are rules on how the instructions are worded or else, compiler won't understand it.